Key Takeaways

 In her declaration, Lainey acknowledged that “[g]etting involved in this lawsuit was a weighty decision.
 I sought a lot of counsel … before deciding to become involved…”

-But thanks to the generous support of people like you, Lainey can stand with confidence, and without financial burden, for the truth that men and women are different.
+But thanks to the generous support of people like you, Lainey stood with confidence, and without financial burden, for the truth that men and women are different.
+Even better, she won.

-Your gift today will help support Lainey and other ADF clients who are standing up for the truth.
+Your gift today will help support other ADF clients, like Lainey, who are standing up for the truth.
 Will you give today and stand with them?